Completing the course will ensure I have the skills needed for a graduate position in a world-class firm

 I knew Sheffield is a great city, it’s close to where I live, and enrolling on this course would allow me to learn Landscape Architecture without having to do another undergraduate course.

 I attended an open day at the University.
-After being given a guided tour of the campus, facilities, and the Landscape Architecture Department, I was sold.
-Later that day, I chatted to some staff in the department who made me feel very welcome and they were evidently passionate about what they did.
+After being given a guided tour of the campus, facilities, and the School of Architecture and Landscape, I was sold.
+Later that day, I chatted to some staff in the school who made me feel very welcome and they were evidently passionate about what they did.

 My dream is that my future career will enable me to be involved in large-scale projects all over the world.